AlexanderDKlein/AlexanderDKlein/README.md

 - Hi, I’m @AlexanderDKlein
-- I’m interested in Software Engineering/Development Internships.
+- I’m interested in full-time Software Engineering/Development Positions.
-- I’m currently learning Computer Science at GVSU.
+- I’m acquired my Computer Science Bachelor's degree from GVSU.
 - This is my project portfolio.
 - Something to note: I have added a lot of these projects from my school GitHub account @Alexander-Klein-GVSU and my personal GitHub account @TheDragonOfLight, so anything from those two accounts means that I have either contributed to them or wrote them entirely on my own.